allisonzentmayer/MyReactApp/README.md

-This app displays popular movies and allows you to view details about them as well as searches for movies.
+This app displays popular movies and allows you to view details about them.
+It also allows you to search for movie titles.

 To run the app: